-- Referrals are made to BCF Workers and can be made by a variety of community members, which may include BCF staff, members of the judicial system, healthcare providers, educators, probation agencies, and law enforcement
+Referrals are made to the Bureau of Social Services (BSS) workers and can be made by a variety of community members, which may include BSS staff, members of the judicial system, healthcare providers, educators, probation agencies, and law enforcement.

-- BCF Regional Program Managers determine eligibility and refer eligible cases to a Local Coordinating Agency (LCA) providing SAH wraparound services
+- BSS Regional Program Managers determine eligibility and refer eligible cases to a Local Coordinating Agency (LCA) providing SAH wraparound services.

-- The LCA assigns a Wraparound Facilitator, who quickly begins coordination with the family, the Multi-Disciplinary Team (MDT), the Child and Family Team, and community partners
+- The LCA assigns a Wraparound Facilitator, who quickly begins coordination with the family, Multi-Disciplinary Team (MDT), the Child and Family Team, and community partners.

-- As the family becomes increasingly successful over the course of approximately 9 months, formal supports and services are replaced with informal (community-based and family) supports.
+- As the family becomes increasingly succesful over the course of approximately 9 months, formal supports and services are replaced with informal (community-based and family) supports.